John Butler-Bowdon, 25th Baron Grey de Ruthyn: Personal life

-Lord Grey de Ruthyn died, unmarried and without issue, at his home, Barlborough House, on his eightieth birthday, 25 October 1963.
+Lord Grey de Ruthyn had a heart attack at age 77.
+He died, unmarried and without issue, at his home, Barlborough House, on his eightieth birthday, 25 October 1963.
 On his death, the barony fell into abeyance between the sisters of the 22nd Baroness.

 In popular culture

 Hints of Baron Grey's life and character were recorded by his neighbor and fellow nobleman Osbert Sitwell in the book Queen Mary and Others.